-My spiritual journey started as a teenager when, at age 17 (1986), I started studying Chinese martial arts, I naturally turned to Buddhism, Confucianism and Taoism.
-The practices of Chi Kung, meditations, mantras entered quite early in my life.
+My spiritual journey started as a teenager when, at age of 17 (1986), I started to study Chinese martial arts; I then naturally turned to Buddhism, Confucianism and Taoism.
+The practice of Chi Kung, meditations, mantras entered quite early in my life.
 While continuing these daily practices diligently, I became interested in Western spiritual teachings, studying energy, Kabbalah, geobiology …

-Questioning my teachers, I quickly understood that they worked with forces of nature, spirits, ancestors and by my personal research, I understood that these practices often inducing a state of trance, fell under shamanism even if in Indonesia they will not use this term, I was in the presence of these ancestral practices out of any religious conditioning.
+Questioning my teachers, I quickly understood that they worked with forces of nature, spirits, ancestors and by my personal research, I understood that these practices were often inducing a state of trance which was experienced under shamanism even if in Indonesia they will not use this term.
+I was in the presence of these ancestral practices beyond any religious conditioning.

-At the same time, in France, I began to study shamanism within the FSS (Foundation for Shamanic Studies) in order to better understand in a Western way, the ins and outs of this ancestral art found at the source of all our cultures on every continent, shamanism.
-My apprenticeship with the FSS gave me a better understanding of what I continued to experience and experience in Indonesia.
+At the same time, in France, I was starting to study shamanism within the FSS (Foundation for Shamanic Studies) in order to better understand in a Western way, the ins and outs of this ancestral art found at the source of all our cultures on every continent, shamanism.
+My apprenticeship with the FSS gave me a better understanding of what I was experiencing in Indonesia.

-Since 2012, I devote a large part of my energy to the transmission of shamanism (without the use of entheogenic substances) in a global vision, non-dogmatic and free of any dependence.
-For almost 10 years, I travel as much as I can to complete my training.
-Mongolia with various shamans, including Enkkhetuya, Sweden with the Sami, still Indonesia but also Nepal, which allowed me to discover and study shamanism still very lively and dynamic.
-My apprenticeship continues alongside my Javanese teachers as well as with my friend Bhola Banstola (Nepalese shaman, from 27 generations of Nepali shamanic healers).
+Since 2012, I have been devoting a large part of my energy to the transmission of shamanism (without the use of entheogenic substances) in a global vision, non-dogmatic and free of any dependence.
+For almost 10 years, I travelled as much as I could to complete my training.
+Mongolia where I get in acquaintance various shamans, including Enkkhetuya, Sweden with the Sami, still Indonesia but also Nepal, which allowed me to discover and study shamanism which is still very lively and dynamic.
+My apprenticeship continues alongside my Javanese teachers as well as with my friend Bhola Banstola (a Nepalese shaman, descending from 27 generations of Nepali shamanic healers).

-I wish from the bottom of my heart that my learning continues as long as possible and that I can continue to share this wisdom around me, in my community for the well-being and happiness of all.
+I wish from the bottom of my heart that my learning would go on as long as possible and that I will continue to share this wisdom around me, in my community for the well-being and happiness of all.

 In order for you to have access to first-hand information and to avoid unspoken comments, rumors and finally malicious acts, whether voluntary or involuntary, I want to share with you in full transparency what organization I depend on or not …

-I want to state firmly that I do not belong or does not depend on any association, structure, discrete society, brotherhood … The only association that I recognize is the one that I created, about ten years ago, the DAYA association which, itself, is totally free and does not belong anywhere near any organization.
-If you want to know more about the association DAYA: here
+I want to state firmly that I do not belong or does not depend on any association, structure, discrete society nor brotherhood … The only association that I recognize is the one that I created, about ten years ago, the DAYA association which, itself, is totally free and does not belong anywhere near any organization.

 My teaching advocating freedom and non-dependence with passion, it would be a shame to act against the current message I share.

-Following my internships, there is no form of dependence, belonging to me or to the Daya association.
+Following my internships, there is no form of dependence.

-Being in no way part of any structure, I am simply and individually part of a filiation, that of my Javanese teachers, Mas Joko, Pak Sugeng and Mangku Jitho who all three recognized me as being in the same as they are, spreading their teaching and practice in the West.
+As I do not belong to any structure, I am simply and individually part of a filiation and this is the filiation I got from my Javanese teachers, Mas Joko, Pak Sugeng and Mangku Jitho who all three recognized me as being as they are, spreading their teachings and practicing in the West.